shermanloan/scejson-doc/doc/module-hcm.md

-If, under the terms of the loan contract, the creditor can charge a prepayment penalty more than 36 months after consummation, then the calling application should set the value of this attribute to `true`.
+If, under the terms of the loan contract, the creditor can charge a prepayment penalty more than 36 months after consummation, then the calling application should set the value of this field to `true`.

 Setting this value to `true` will trigger the prepayment penalty test, and his classify the specified loan as a HCM.